 Translation Memory Net Rates

-- Repetition: A segment which gets repeated in a document.
+- Repetition: A segment repeated in a document.

-- In-context match: A segment which matches a segment already stored in the translation memory, including its context.
-That is, the preceding and following segments or context keys match.
+- In-context match: A segment which matches a segment already stored in the translation memory, including its context; the preceding and following segments or context keys match.

 - 100% match: A segment which matches a segment already stored in the translation memory.

 - Fuzzy match: A segment which partially matches a segment already stored in the translation memory.
 Fuzzy matches can range from 99% down to zero.
-However, fuzzy matches below a 75% match rate are often referred to as "new words".
-That is, they need to be translated from scratch.
+Fuzzy matches below a 75% match rate are considered new words and are newly translated.

 Non-translatables Net Rates

-- 100% match: A segment which Memsource has identified as content that is very unlikely to require translation, but may need to be checked by a translator.
+- 100% match: A segment identified as content that is unlikely requiring translation but may require checking by a translator.

 - 99% match: A segment identified as content that probably does not require translation, but should be checked by a translator.

-- Fuzzy match: For the default analysis, NTs would fall only into one of the categories mentioned above.
-If these are post-edited, they can fall into the fuzzy ranges in terms of Post-editing analysis.
+- Fuzzy match: For default analysis, NTs fall only into one of the categories mentioned above.
+If post-edited, they can fall into fuzzy ranges in terms of Post-editing analysis.